Gopalmaheshwari18/FSD_CSE21_BACKEND/README.md

 # 🚀 FSD_CSE21_BACKEND

-Welcome to the **FSD_CSE21_BACKEND** repository!
-This repository is dedicated to learning and practicing **Backend Development** as part of my Full Stack Development (FSD) coursework during my B.Tech journey.

-It serves as a central place to store class notes, coding exercises, assignments, practice programs, mini-projects, and backend concepts learned throughout the semester.
-As I progress, this repository will continuously grow with new topics, experiments, and implementations.
+This repository contains my backend development learning journey as part of my B.Tech Full Stack Development coursework.
+It includes class notes, coding exercises, assignments, practice programs, and backend projects completed throughout the semester.

-## 📚 What You'll Find
+## 📚 Topics Covered

-- Backend development practice
-- Node.js and Express.js programs
-- Assignments and classroom exercises

-## 🎯 Purpose

-The primary goal of this repository is to document my backend learning journey, strengthen my development skills, and maintain all course-related work in one organized place.

-## 🛠️ Tech Stack

-- JavaScript (ES6+)
 - Node.js
 - Express.js
+- REST APIs
 - MongoDB
 - Git & GitHub

-## 📈 Learning Progress

-This repository will be updated regularly as I learn new backend concepts and build practical applications throughout the course.

-⭐ Feel free to explore the repository and follow my backend development journey!
+## 🎯 Purpose

+To practice backend development, track my progress, and maintain all course-related work in one organized repository.

+⭐ Learning, building, and improving one commit at a time.